vhmth/helix/README.md

     wasInsertedIntoDOM: FUNCTION,
     willBeRemovedFromDOM: FUNCTION,

+    // The number of items to prefetch below and above the current viewport.
+    // Defaults to 10.
+    prefetch: 10,

     // Throttle time intervals for requesting views on resize and scroll events.
     // Defaults to 200ms.
     resizeThrottle: 200,